Whatsapp Icon

 Nourishing the Body and Soul

 Recovering from a transplant and undergoing GVHD prophylaxis is not just about the medications but also about nourishing the body.
 Many patients, like Sarah, turned to vegetarian recipes to help support their recovery.
 "Incorporating a plant-based diet helped me feel better and stronger," she notes.
-Sarah's favorites include hearty lentil soups and colorful quinoa salads, packed with the nutrients needed to support healing.
+Sarah's favourites include hearty lentil soups and colourful quinoa salads, packed with the nutrients needed to support healing.

 For more information on GVHD prophylaxis and to share your own story, join our forum here.